nothings/single_file_libs/README.md

 ### Rules

-- Libraries must be usable from C or C++, ideally both
+- Libraries must be usable from C or C++, ideally both.
-- Libraries should be usable from more than one platform (ideally, all major desktops and/or all major mobile)
+- Libraries should be usable from more than one platform (ideally, all major desktops and/or all major mobile).
-- Libraries should compile and work on both 32-bit and 64-bit platforms
+- Libraries should compile and work on both 32-bit and 64-bit platforms.
-- Libraries should use at most two files (one header, one source)
+- Libraries should use at most two files (one header, one source): more than two files are mostly forbidden.

 Exceptions will be allowed for good reasons.